 Preparing for a Request

-What are the deadlines for submitting an inquiry or application?
+What are the deadlines for submitting an application?

-There are no inquiry or application deadlines as requests are reviewed as received.
-The Foundation only accepts grant requests between February 15 and November 15.
-The information and documents involved in the grant process are time sensitive; therefore, submission deadlines are in place once an inquiry or application has been started in our grants system.
-Inquiries left unsubmitted will be abandoned after 30 days and unsubmitted applications will be abandoned after 90 days.
+There are no application deadlines as requests are reviewed as received.
+The Foundation accepts grant requests all year.
+The information and documents involved in the grant process are time-sensitive; therefore, submission deadlines are in place once an application has been started in our grants system.
+Unsubmitted applications will be abandoned after 90 days.

 Whom should I contact to discuss a possible proposal?